Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/shadows/shadow_panel.rst

    Common shadowing options for lamps.

-All lamps able to cast shadows.
-Share some options, described below:
+All lamps able to cast shadows share some options, described below:

 Shadow Method
    No Shadow